Alvin Rouse: Club career

-From 1999–2003 he played for Barbados Defence Force SC in his native homeland, before signing for League of Ireland club Sligo Rovers in 2004.
+From 1999 to 2003 he played for Barbados Defence Force SC in his native homeland, before signing for League of Ireland club Sligo Rovers in 2004.
 He left Rovers in 2005, and played for several other clubs including Macclesfield Town, Flixton, Monaghan United and Galway United, before signing for IFA Premiership club Dungannon Swifts in January 2009.

 In October 2009 it was reported Rouse was the victim of racist abuse from fans of Ballymena United.The club were fined by the IFA, although Ballymena United appeal the fine.

 Rouse left Dungannon at the end of the 2010 season after deciding to return home to Barbados.
 In his short time with the club, Rouse established himself as a fans favourite and the Swifts number one keeper with performances that got him recognised as one of the best goalkeepers in the league.

 On 8 January 2011, it was confirmed that Rouse would be returning to the League of Ireland to play for Longford Town, but left the club at the end of the season.